V0lkanTas/TelegramBotMonitoring/README.md

 # TelegramBotMonitoring

-A telegram bot script that sends you messages based off:
+A telegram bot script that sends you messages based on:

-1: High resource usage
+1. High resource usage
-2: When an SSH login is initiated
+2. When an SSH login is initiated
-3: When iptables rules change
+3. When iptables rules change